DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/homework.md

 * Now let's train a regularized linear regression.
 * For this question, fill the NAs with 0.
 * Try different values of `r` from this list: `[0, 0.000001, 0.0001, 0.001, 0.01, 0.1, 1, 5, 10]`.
+* Use RMSE to evaluate the model on the validation dataset.
 * Round the RMSE scores to 2 decimal digits.
 * Which `r` gives the best RMSE?